hrishin/dns-records/docs/Development.md

 ### 1. Integration Tests

 > **Note:**
 > Integration tests run against an existing BIND server instance, which must be running and accessible.
 The integration environment uses the `test.bigbank.com` zone for testing.
-The BIND server image is built from this repository and is hosted on AWS for CI and remote testing purposes.
+The BIND server image is built from this repository and is hosted on AWS for CI and remote testing purposes on 44.216.94.190 endpoint port 53.

 ```bash
 # Run integration tests (requires decrypted update-key.conf)